tamzinblake/js3-mode/README.md

 For known compatible/incompatible versions of emacs, see compat.md - feel free to let me know if it is compatible or incompatible with your version of emacs.

+A future version is likely to simply be a fork of js2-mode with better indentation.

 ## Notes ##

 Using this will entail having 2 separate JS parsers running, so sometimes it takes a while to 'catch up' - if the indentation on a line looks off, try pressing TAB again.
 Right now it looks like this only happens with non-comma-first continued var statements.
 A future version will be a single mode based on JS2-mode (which has a better JS parser) which should solve some of these problems.